rsokl/Learning_Python/Python/Module6_Testing/Intro_to_Testing.md

 Admittedly, the `count_vowels` function is simple enough that the inclusion of this assertion is rather pedantic.
 That being said, as we write increasingly sophisticated code, we will find that this sort of assertion will help us catch bad internal logic and oversights within our code base.
+We will also see that keen use of assertions can make it much easier for us to write good tests.
 <!-- #endregion -->

 ## Testing Our Tests

 It is surprisingly easy to unwittingly write a broken test: a test that always passes, or a test that simply doesn't exercise our code in the way that we had intended.
-Broken tests are insidious - they are alarms that will not sound when they are supposed to.
+Broken tests are insidious; they are alarms that fail to sound when they are supposed to.
 They create misdirection in the bug-finding process and can mask problems with our code.
 **Thus a critical step in the test-writing process is to intentionally mutate the function of interest - to corrupt its behavior so that we can verify that our test works.**
 Once we confirm that our test does indeed raise an error as-expected, we restore the function to its original form and re-run the test and see that it passes.

-We ought to mutate our function in a way that is trivial to undo; we can use of code-comments towards this end.
+A practical note: we ought to mutate our function in a way that is trivial to undo.
+We can use of code-comments towards this end.
 All [IDEs](https://www.pythonlikeyoumeanit.com/Module1_GettingStartedWithPython/Getting_Started_With_IDEs_and_Notebooks.html) have the ability to "block-comment" selected code.
-In a Jupyter notebook code cell, we can highlight multiple lines of code and press `CTRL + /`: this will comment-out these lines of code.
+In order to block-comment code in a Jupyter notebook code cell, highlight the lines of code and press `CTRL + /`.
 The same key-combination will also un-comment a highlighted block of commented code.